1. Which of the following is the correct statement?

 (A).
 They always possess an empty orbital to receive an electron pair

 (B).
-They are electron rich
+They are electron-rich

 (C).
-They attack electron deficient centres
+They attack electron-deficient centers

 (D).
-Examples are: OH–, NH3, H2O etc
+Examples are: OH–, NH3, H2O, etc.

 (E).
 None of these

-Multiple Choice Question Answer: a
+Multiple Choice Question Answer: A

 (A).
 False